jjfantini/upwork-task/README.md

 ## 🧐 **About** <a name = "about"></a>

 This is my personal python package template.
 Using `cookiecutter` is on the roadmap.
-This tmeplate is forked from Microsoft's python package repo.
+This tmeplate is forked from Microsoft's python package repository.

 I've added a few things to the template: